digiexe-official/Reviews/reviews/thinkific review.md

 ### Course Creation Made Easy

 The drag-and-drop builder is a lifesaver—seriously, anyone can whip up a course with videos, quizzes, or downloads.
-Plus, it tracks how students are doing, which is super handy for tweaking things.
+Additionally, it tracks students' progress, which is extremely helpful for making adjustments.

 ### Your Website, Your Way